Meet Our Coaches

 Will Baxter, Recruiting Coordinator

-I am originally from Rock Hill South Carolina.
-I attended Northwestern High School, and was a
+Originally from Rock Hill, SC., where he attended Northwestern High School and was a

 member of the 1993 State Championship Football Team.
-After graduating High School in 1995,
+After graduating from NHS in 1995,

-I enlisted in the United States Navy and served 14 years on Active Duty.
-I played 2 years of
+he enlisted in the United States Navy and served 14 years on Active Duty.
+He played 2 years of

-Semi-Pro Football while I was stationed in Japan.
-I began my coaching career in 2002 at Erwin
+Semi-Pro Football, while stationed in Japan.
+His coaching career began in 2002 at Erwin

 journey.
 I look forward to helping build a program to make the City of Rock Hill proud.
 Go